-Our Chemistry department has achieved 70% A\-B and 90% A-C at A level.
-This level of attainment has been consistent over the last nine years.
+Our Chemistry department has achieved 69% A-B and 90% A-C at A level.
+This is consistent over the last nine years.
 It is consistently above the school and national averages.
 This is not just because many of the most academically able students study chemistry.
 The value added for chemistry students is also strong.
 Our students work hard and this is why they do so well.